eblot/pyftdi/pyftdi/README.rst

 Requirements
 ~~~~~~~~~~~~

-Python_ 3.5 or above is required.
+Python_ 3.5 or above is required. (see next section for Python 2.x support)

 PyFtdi_ relies on PyUSB_, which itself depends on one of the following native
 libraries: